-- All workers and volunteers must know the fire procedures, position of fire appliances and escape routes. - The last person securing the premises will ensure Fire Prevention Close-Down Checks are made of all parts of the premises at the end of a session (See Appendix C).
+- All workers and volunteers must be made aware of the fire procedures, the position of fire appliances and escape routes. - The last person securing the premises will ensure Fire Prevention Close-Down Checks are made of all parts of the premises at the end of a session (See Appendix C).